crackls/final_assignment/README.md

 IF (obstacles close to right):
 	IF (robot turning right):
 		vel = stop_turning;

 publish(/cmd_vel, vel)
 ```

-An important remark is thatthe second option, Free driving, only needs the node teleop_twist_keyboard to be executed
+An important remark is that the second option, Free driving, only needs the node teleop_twist_keyboard to be executed